Education: Master's in Energy and Environmental Management

 Employed since: November 2019

-Fun fact: At the age of 18, I won the German Championships in Kitesurfing
+Fun fact: At the age of 18, I won the German championship in Kitesurfing

 Ever since I was a teenager, I have been addicted to energy through the wind and the sun.
 Being a watersports enthusiast, I found the volatility and complexity of (renewable) power markets extremely exciting.